adap/flower/doc/source/docker/tutorial-quickstart-docker.rst

 Similar to the SuperNode image, the SuperExec Docker image comes with a pre-installed version of Flower and serves as a base for building your own SuperExec image.

 #.
-Create a SuperNode Dockerfile called ``Dockerfile.superexec`` and paste the following code in:
+Create a SuperExec Dockerfile called ``Dockerfile.superexec`` and paste the following code in:

    .. code-block:: dockerfile
       :caption: Dockerfile.superexec